Getting pregnant hasn’t been easy for you.

 Like many people, you want to be a parent.
 You assumed conceiving and having a baby would be a natural, problem-free process.
 But it hasn’t been.
-Receiving an infertility diagnosis or realizing that family-building will be difficult for you can be extremely stressful.
+Receiving an infertility diagnosis or realizing that getting pregnant will be difficult for you can be extremely stressful.
 In fact, you may feel that your sense of identity and life dreams have been taken away from you.
 It’s natural to have high levels of stress or anxiety as you face complicated medical procedures, difficult decisions, and the uncertainty of infertility treatments.
 Grief and feeling depressed from repeated fertility trials and cycles of hope and disappointment are normal.
 In fact, you may wonder if you are to blame, or you may feel angry, powerless, or overwhelmed.

 Regardless of the specific emotions that arise for you, it can be difficult to share your experience with others.
 You need extra support right now.
 However, it may feel like friends and family do not understand, or are insensitive to what you are going through.
 Similarly, your relationship with your partner may be strained.
 The emotional, physical and financial burdens of infertility often take a toll on relationships & marriages.
 Therefore, you feel isolated and alone during a time when support and emotional care are especially important.